European shares fall as spike in euro, yields unsettles investors

 "Equities represent the best value and should continue to offer an attractive and growing income when compared to bonds, even if bond yields start to rise," Stephen Thornber, manager of the St. James's Place strategic managed fund, said.

-Today's European research round-up (Additional reporting by Lionel Laurent; Editing by Mark Heinrich)
+Today's European research round-up (Additional reporting by Lionel Laurent; Editing by Mark Trevelyan)

 * Proposes to conduct international offering of US$150 million aggregate principal amount of its 7.25% senior notes due 2021